AlgorithmicPolicyIndex/ChatPlays/readme.md

+# Alright.
+I forgot to make the Enabler command.
+So rainbow messages are active by default, no matter what.
+I will work on this tomorrow.

 # ChatPlays
 Head over to the [Wiki](https://github.com/AlgorithmicPolicyIndex/ChatPlays/wiki) to read more and specific things about Controls and Settings!
 **Have fix the Wiki to be up-to-date**